DETERGENTS AND THE NEWER WASHING MACHINES

 For dishes: We suggest plain soap or Bon Ami, a plain scouring powder.
 Bon Ami does not leave a film and keeps the sink the cleanest, in our experience.

-For general house cleaning: Use a steam mop on hard floors.
+Use a steam mop on hard floors.
+We like the X5 Steam Mop and there are others.
 It is the cleanest because it does not use any soap, yet it cleans quite well.
-You can spray a little soap on the floor with it, but this is usually unnecessary and gums up the floor.
+You can spray a little vinegar on the floor with it and it will do an even better job.

 Do not use any detergents of any kind.
 They all build up on the floor and will poison you, your pets and the environment.